mobizt/FirebaseClient/README.md

 Then choose the project, and select the `VIEW BY PRINCIPALS` tab.

-From the table displayed, look at the `firebase-adminsdk` in the `Name` column, then click on the pencil icon on the right side in this table row to `Edit principal`.
+From the table displayed, look at the `firebase-adminsdk` in the `Name` column, then click the pencil icon on the right side in this table row to `Edit principal`.

 ![IAM Add Permission](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/iam_add_permission_step1.png)